tyoeer/Chaoshead/README.md

 # Chaoshead

-A level editor, scripting interface, campaign editor, and reverse engineering tool for [Levelhead](https://lvlhd.co) in ongoing development, made using [LÖVE](http://www.love2d.org).
+A level editor, scripting interface, campaign editor, and reverse engineering tool for [Levelhead](https://lvlhd.co), made using [LÖVE](http://www.love2d.org).

 [For installation and basic usage instructions, see further down this README.](#installation)